-octets-to-string octets &key :start :end :external-format :string octets-to-string converts the sequence of octets in octets to a string. octets must be a (simple-array (unsigned-byte 8) (\)).
+octets-to-string octets &key :start :end :external-format :buffer octets-to-string converts the sequence of octets in octets is converted to a string. octets must be a (simple-array (unsigned-byte 8) ()).
 The octets to be converted are bounded by start and end, which default to 0 and the length of the array, respectively.
 The conversion is performed according to the external format specified by external-format.
-If string is specified, the octets are converted and stored in string. string must be simple-string.
-Otherwise, a new string is created.